Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/manage-click-interactions.md

 - **Actions** - Click an icon to edit or delete a policy.

 ### Specifics

+Specific policies are applied only to the URLs specified in the policy.
+If the policies conflict, then the specific policy takes precedence.

 - **Sequence** - Policy execution order.
 - **Status** - Whether the policy is active or inactive.